 How-To Turn Off Siri iOS 11+

 - First, open Settings > Siri & Search.
-Then toggle OFF Listen for “Hey Siri” (the most annoying Siri feature ever) AND ALSO TOGGLE OFF BOTH Press Home for Siri & Allow Siri When Locked.
+Then toggle OFF Listen for “Hey Siri” (the most annoying Siri feature ever) AND ALSO TOGGLE OFF BOTH Press Home (or Side Button) for Siri & Allow Siri When Locked.

 - There’s an additional warning that if you decide to turn Siri back ON at some point (God knows why!), it’ll take some time to re-send your Siri request information

 - If you’re okay with all that, press Turn Off Siri

 And yeah, I’m okay with that!

 Toggle off Siri Suggestions